akhoury/nodebb-plugin-import/README.md

         "_tid": 1234, // REQUIRED, OLD TOPIC ID

         "_uid": 202, // REQUIRED, OLD USER ID

         "_content": "Post content ba dum tss", // REQUIRED

+        "_reputation": 0, // OPTIONAL, defaults to 0

+        "_votes": 0, // OPTIONAL, defaults to 0, can be negative

         "_timestamp": 1386475829970, // OPTIONAL, [UNIT: Milliseconds], defaults to current, but what's the point of migrating if you dont preserve dates.

         "_skip": 0 // OPTIONAL, if you intentionally want to skip that record